-5. Conclusion
+5 Conclusion

-In this paper, we proved that locating the Black Hole in an anonymous ring network using tokens is feasible even if the agents are scattered and the the orientation of the topology is unknown.
+In this paper, we proved that locating the Black Hole in an anonymous ring network using tokens is feasible even if the agents are scattered and the orientation of the ring is unknown.
 Thus, we proved that, for the black hole search problem, the token model is as powerful as the whiteboard regardless of the initial position of the agents.

-From the results we obtain in this paper, we observe that there is a tradeoff between the team size (number of agents) and the costs (number of moves and number of tokens used).
-Since both algorithms we presented require only a constant number of tokens per agent, we are unable to simulate the distance identity presented in Ref.
-[8], which is crucial in order to achieve $\Theta(n \log n)$ moves with optimal team size (3 agents).
-But with one more agent, the token model is as powerful as the whiteboard with respect to Bhs in an un-oriented ring.
+From the results we obtained in this paper, we observe that there is a tradeoff between the team size (number of agents) and the costs (number of moves and number of tokens used).
+Since both algorithms we presented require only a constant number of tokens per agent, we are unable to simulate the distance identity.
+(The distance identity, presented in [3], is the crucial technique used in order to achieve $\Theta(n \log n)$ moves with optimal team size (3 agents).)
+But with one more agent, the token model is as powerful as the whiteboard with respect to black hole search in an un-oriented ring.
 And memorywise our algorithms represent a considerable improvement on the whiteboard model.